 - Costs associated with supervisors and managers turnover is between 75% to 150% of annual compensation.

 - 89% of surveyed employers believed that employees left for higher pay,

 - Only 12% of surveyed employees say they left because of pay.

 People want to work for supervisors, managers and other senior persons who are great leaders.
 Just as a tradesmen needs a complete set of hand tools, a leader needs a complete set of leadership tools.

 The Solution is Productive Leadership©

-This workshop solves the problem.
-What you will learn:
+This workshop solves the problems.
+What attendees will learn:

 - Productive Leadership Overview – what is the cost of insufficient leadership skills.